Finding ways to get coaching clients is hard, but, it is very doable if you follow the advice in this post.

 7. Start an Outreach Program (free)

-Outreach is when you actively contact other people who can help you with a single objective.
+Outreach is when you actively contact others who can help you with a single objective.

 Equally, you could do an outreach where you target thought leaders in your coaching niche and ask them to share a post you have written.
 Just make sure you’re respectful and that your request isn’t the first thing you do when you follow/connect with them,

 Most marketers do outreaches poorly.

 You really cannot expect to fire off an email to Tony Robbins saying, ‘Hey big fella, how do you fancy promoting my book for me?
 Love the teeth by the way!‘ and expect anything other than crickets.

 You have to build relationships and/or offer something in return.
-Doing so will help build a strong personal network leading to getting your first few clients.
+Doing so will help build a strong personal network, leading to getting your first few coaching clients.

-And you need to make your emails personal, I immediately delete every email I get that starts ‘Hi there’ or something else equally impersonal.
+And you need to make your emails personal; I immediately delete every email I get that starts ‘Hi there’ or something else equally impersonal and generic.

-But if I get an email ‘Hi Tim, I was reading your excellent post on then you immediately intrigue my massive ego in your clutches and have my attention. self development books for life coaches
+But if I get an email ‘Hi Tim, I was reading your excellent post on self development books for life coaches, and you’re clearly a literary genius, you have my immediate attention.

 8. Hit Quora and Reddit (free)

-I love Quora and Reddit, a little bit too much (in the former case), and can get lost on there for way too long on occasion.
+I love Quora and Reddit, a little bit too much (in the former case), and I can get lost on there for way too long on occasion.

 Quora is an ask engine rather than a search engine.

-And Reddit is a directory full of what are known as subreddits where people set up their own groups on literally every topic you can imagine allowing them to talk to like-minded souls.
+Reddit is a directory full of what are known as subreddits where people set up their own groups on every topic you can imagine, allowing them to talk to like-minded souls.

 Both are brilliant.